-6202.0 - Labour Force, Australia, May 2016 Quality Declaration
+6202.0 - Labour Force, Australia, Sep 2016 Quality Declaration

-Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 16/06/2016
+Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 20/10/2016

 |Page tools: Print Page Print All RSS Search this Product|

-Monthly trend employment growth in Australia eased further in May 2016, according to figures released by the Australian Bureau of Statistics (ABS) today.
+Shift to part-time employment continuesMonthly trend employment in Australia increased slightly in September 2016, according to figures released by the Australian Bureau of Statistics (ABS) today.

-"Trend series smooth the more volatile seasonally adjusted estimates and provide the best measure of the underlying behaviour of the labour market," Mr Hockman said.
+Trend series smooth the more volatile seasonally adjusted estimates and provide the best measure of the underlying behaviour of the labour market.

-More details are in the May 2016 issue of Labour Force, Australia (cat. no. 6202.0).
-In addition, further information, including regional labour market information, can be found in the upcoming May 2016 issue of Labour Force, Australia, Detailed - Electronic Delivery (cat. no. 6291.0.55.001), due for release on 23 June.
-Labour Force, Australia, Detailed, Quarterly (cat. no. 6291.0.55.003), which includes employment by industry, is also due for release on 23 June.
+More details are in the September 2016 issue of Labour Force, Australia (cat. no. 6202.0).
+In addition, further information, including regional labour market information, can be found in the upcoming September 2016 issue of Labour Force, Australia, Detailed - Electronic Delivery (cat. no. 6291.0.55.001), due for release on 27 October 2016.

-These publications are available for free download (after release) from the ABS website: http://www.abs.gov.au
+These publications are available for free download (after release) from the ABS website: http://www.abs.gov.au.

 These documents will be presented in a new window.